Safdar-Ali-India/Safdar-Ali-India/README.md

 - 🖥️ I’m currently working as a Full Stack Developer.
 - 🧠 I’m currently learning more about Next.js framework
 - ✉ You can reach me via 00alisafdar@gmail.com
-- ⚡ Fun fact: I love to code🧑‍💻 and use Apple products
+- ⚡ Fun fact: I love to code🧑‍💻 and use latest products

 ### 🚀 Skills